P2softorg/number3/README.md

 ### Install Tailwind and Tailwind dependencies

-1. Run `npm install` to install Tailwind and
+1. Run `npm install` to install Tailwind and Tailwind dependencies

 ### Running the project